spe-uob/2021-UoBAR/README.md

 ## User Stories

-As a tourist i want to be able to understand the public art, so I can experience more of Bristol As a student i want to be able to view and navigate royal fort gardens/Goldney hall so that I get more familiar with the area As IT i want to be able to maintain the system so that it functions properly for the users As a developer I want to be able to make an application so that i can get credits for the course
+As a tourist i want to be able to understand the public art, so I can experience more of Bristol.

+As a student i want to be able to view and navigate royal fort gardens/Goldney hall so that I get more familiar with the area.

+As IT i want to be able to maintain the system so that it functions properly for the users.

+As a developer I want to be able to make an application so that i can get credits for the course.